PRIYA-VARSHA/first-project/README.md

 # first-project
-It is my first repository
+It is my first git repository.
+Author- PRIYA VARSHA